 - Haw River (16-(1)d3) A portion of the City discharges to the Haw River where it is impaired for fecal coliform.
 The Haw River has been impaired since 1998 for Fecal Coliform but only a small portion of Graham drains directly to the Haw in this impaired area. - Town Branch (16-17) Town Branch is impaired for Fecal Coliform and was originally listed on the 1998 NC DWQ 303d list and has had a TMDL for Fecal Coliform since August 2002.
 The TMDL specifically lists sanitary sewer overflows, failing septic systems, and other primarily point source pollutant loads.
 The City of Graham has spent a substantial amount of time, energy, and funding to reduce sanitary sewer overflows in the last 10 years including over \$800,000 on a 2009 project that rehabilitated over 17,000 lineal feet of sanitary sewer line in Town Branch and Little Alamance Creek.
-A potential future project would be to apply for grant funding to fund rehabilitation of the manholes in the same outfall areas. - Little Alamance Creek (16-19-11) Little Alamance Creek is impaired for benthic macro-invertebrates and has been since 1998.
-Little Alamance Creek was the subject of a draft TMDL for Impervious Cover in 2010 that was not adopted and currently the City of Graham is working with its partners in the watershed, the City of Burlington and NCDOT, to create a Category 4b exclusion plan.
-The Category 4b Plan will be written with the goal of achieving water quality standards but the timeframe for doing so is several NPDES permit cycles long.
-The final plan will be submitted to NC DENR in late summer 2014.
+A potential future project would be to apply for grant funding to fund rehabilitation of the manholes in the same outfall areas. - Little Alamance Creek (16-19-11) Little Alamance Creek is impaired for benthic macroinvertebrates and has been since 1998.
+Little Alamance Creek was the subject of a draft TMDL for Impervious Cover in 2010 that was not adopted; instead a Category 4b plan was written by the City of Graham and its partners in the watershed, the City of Burlington and NCDOT, and approved by EPA in January 2015.
+The Category 4b Plan is written with the goal of achieving water quality standards, fiscal year 2015-2016 is the first year of implementation.
+There is a phased implementation schedule spread out over the next several years.
+More information will be available on the Little Alamance Creek project website when it is completed prior to June 30th 2016.